-Levering Orchard was founded in 1908 by Frank Levering’s virginia simple living, pear orchard, nectarines, centennial farm, frank leveringgrandfather, Ralph Levering, who was originally a strawberry and sweet potato farmer in eastern Tennessee.
+Levering Orchard was founded in 1908 by Ralph and Clara Levering.
+Ralph Levering, Frank’s grandfather, was originally a strawberry and sweet potato farmer in eastern Tennessee.
 Legend has it that he grew tired of having to stoop for a living.
 He wanted to reach for the sky as he picked his fruit.
 So in 1907, the Columbia University-educated Ralph Levering wrote the U.S. Department of Agriculture in Washington D.C., inquiring about the best place to set out an apple orchard in the Southeast.
 Where would apples grow best to escape spring freezes?

-In February, 1908, Ralph and Clara Levering moved into a log cabin on the lawn of what is now Frank and Wanda Levering’s residence.
+In February, 1908, Ralph and Clara Levering moved into a log cabin on the lawn of what is now Frank Levering’s residence.
 There Clara, 9 months pregnant, gave birth to Sam Levering, the third of her three children.
-A well-known Quaker, Sam was Frank’s father; he ran the orchard from 1939 until 1986, when he and his wife, Miriam, entered into a partnership with Frank and Wanda.
+A well-known Quaker, Sam was Frank’s father; he ran the orchard from 1939 until 1986, when he and his wife, Miriam, entered into a partnership with Frank.

 Levering Orchard was primarily an apple orchard until the 1970s when Sam Levering had a major insight — the several cherry trees planted near his and Miriam’s home drew flocks of pick-your-own customers just as surely as the multitudes of hungry birds.
 There were never enough cherries to meet demand.
 So, despite the conventional wisdom that cherries couldn’t be grown commercially in this region, in 1972, Sam boldly pushed out a large block of apple trees and went into the cherry business in a big way.
 Sam’s risky experiment turned out to be the then-floundering orchard’s salvation.
 Today Levering Orchard’s primary crop is cherries.